-Most have a fantastic atmosphere, being full every afternoon and evening with locals and holidaymakers enjoying a well-earned drink.
+Most bars have a fantastic atmosphere and buzzing vibes.
+Packed from the early afternoon and well into the evening with locals and holidaymakers alike enjoying a well-earned boogie.

 The only place to be for après in Cham, No Limits, the Swedish cover band have played there 6 nights a week (with the occasional change in the lineup) for as long as anyone can remember and everyone still comes back for more.

 Expect table dancing, chants of ‘we are Chamonix’ and lots of sweat.
 We advise you change out of ski gear first.

 Situated at the top end of town near the train station, Chambre Neuf is one of the favourite meeting places for locals and visitors alike.
 You’ll find tourists, alpinists, “extreme skiers” and plenty of Scandinavians meeting to talk about their days at altitude.

 One of the only ski in, ski out bars in Chamonix, on the lower, green Brevent pistes.
 There is an afternoon apres party from 4pm till 8pm and a cocktail bar that runs the evening sessions.
 A great place to end your day but perhaps not quite as lively as it’s Folie Douce counterparts in other resorts.
 It is primarily a hotel after all.

 Elevation is opposite both the train station and Chambre Neuf, a great location on one of the best apres streets in Chamonix, Avenue Michel Croz.
 This is where many of the local ski guides meet after a day on the mountains, so you know it must be good.